WilliamHuey/ConvertedBook/README.md

 ## `convertedbook build [DESCRIPTION]`

-Convert the LaTeX file to HTML, EPUB or PDF
+Convert the LaTeX file to HTML, EPUB or PDF.
+This command works with either a convertedbook project folder or on a single LaTeX file outside a project folder.

 ```
 USAGE